thejoshwolfe/yauzl/README.md

-The intended use case for this function is calling `readEntry()` and `readLocalFileHeader()` with `{minimal: true}` first, and then opening the read stream at a later time, possibly after closing and reopening the entire zipfile, possible even in a different process.
+The intended use case for this function is calling `readEntry()` and `readLocalFileHeader()` with `{minimal: true}` first, and then opening the read stream at a later time, possibly after closing and reopening the entire zipfile, possibly even in a different process.
 The parameters are all integers and booleans, which are friendly to serialization.

 * `fileDataStart` - from `localFileHeader.fileDataStart`